After Tooth Extraction

 Women taking oral contraceptives: Antibiotics that you have received for your surgery may make your oral contraceptive less effective.
 You should use an alternate form of birth control until your normal menstrual cycle.

 DO NOT SMOKE for a minimum of 4 weeks following surgery.
-The heat and toxic chemicals in cigarette smoke are harmful to the healing of wounds and increases the likelihood of dry socket and infection.
+The heat and toxic chemicals in cigarette or marijuana smoke are harmful to the healing of wounds and increases the likelihood of dry socket, poor healing and infection.

 Because of the close relationship between upper back teeth and the sinus, a communication between the sinus and mouth sometimes results from surgery.
 If we informed you at the conclusion of you procedure that this complication occurred please read the following instructions.
 Do not blow your nose for at least 14 days after surgery, even though your sinus may feel “stuffy” or there may be some nasal drainage.
+To help relieve stuffiness you can use an over the counter nasal decongestant like Afrin.
+Do not exceed the recommended duration on the back of the medication as this may lead to rebound congestion.
+Do not take the medication if medically contraindicated.
 Slight bleeding from the nose is not uncommon for several days after surgery.
 When sneezing during the first two weeks, sneeze with the mouth open to avoid applying pressure to the sinuses.
 Please take all medications as prescribed.
 Do not smoke for two weeks.
 Eat only soft foods for several days, always trying to chew on the opposite side of your mouth.
 Please keep our office advised of any changes in your condition, especially if drainage or pain increases.
 Sinus exposures often heal slowly and with difficulty, therefore, it is important that you keep all future appointments until this complication has resolved.

 Wearing your Prosthesis

 Partial dentures or flippers should be worn only in social settings.
-When at home, remove your proestesis to allow the healing extraction site a chance to breath.
+When at home, remove your prosthesis to allow the healing extraction site a chance to breath.

 It is our desire that your recovery be as smooth and pleasant as possible.
 Following these instructions will assist you, but if you have any questions or concerns about your progress please call the office Boulder Office Phone Number 303-444-2255.
 We are available 24 hours a day.